replicatedhq/kurl.sh/src/markdown-pages/add-ons/antrea.md

 By default, Antrea [encrypts traffic](https://antrea.io/docs/v1.4.0/docs/traffic-encryption/) between nodes. kURL does not install the necessary kernel modules to enable traffic encryption.
-An installer will block if the host does not have the required `wireguard` module installed and encryption is enabled.
+An installer will block if encryption is enabled and the host does not have the required `wireguard` module installed.
-This feature can be disabled by setting `isEncryptionDisabled` to `true`.
+Disabling encryption by setting `isEncryptionDisabled` to `true` prevents the need to manually install `wireguard`.

 ## Advanced Install Options